James Pitaro

-James Pitaro (also known as Jimmy Pitaro) is an American media executive and attorney.
-On March 5, 2018, the Walt Disney Company announced that he would become president of ESPN Inc.
+James Pitaro (born August 2, 1969) is an American media executive who has been the chairman of ESPN Inc. since 2023.
+He was president of ESPN from 2018 until his appointment as chairman.

 Early life and education

+Pitaro was raised in Scarsdale, New York.

-Pitaro graduated in 1987 from Edgemont High School in Edgemont, New York.
+He graduated in 1987 from Edgemont Junior – Senior High School in Edgemont, New York.

-In 1991, he graduated from Cornell's College of Human Ecology in Ithaca, New York with a Bachelor of Science degree in consumer economics and housing.
+In 1991, he graduated from Cornell's College of Human Ecology in Ithaca, New York, with a bachelor of science degree in consumer economics and housing.
 He was a Cornell Big Red football player.

-He earned his Juris Doctor from St. John's University Law School in Jamaica, Queens in1994.
+In 1994, he earned his Juris Doctor from St. John's University Law School in Jamaica, Queens.

 Career

 He previously worked for Yahoo's media division, Wilson Elser Moskowitz Edelman & Dicker in New York and Disney Interactive in Glendale, California.

+On March 5, 2018, the Walt Disney Company announced that he would become president of ESPN Inc. including ABC.

 On October 12, 2020, he was named chairman of ESPN Sports Content.

-In February 2023 he was named chairman of ESPN.
+On February 9, 2023, he was named chairman of ESPN.
 Pitaro uses the principle of "Discuss.
 Debate.
 Decide.
 Align." in guiding the teams of employers he leads.

 Personal life

-He and actress Jean Louisa Kelly have been married since May 24, 1997 and they have two children.
+He and actress Jean Louisa Kelly have been married since May 24, 1997, and they have two children.